-With newer ERP features and applications being developed all the time it’s important to investigate your options.
-Plus, in this competitive landscape, chances are that your peers are already updating their ERP systems and you want to stay relevant.
+With newer ERP features and applications being developed all the time, it’s important to investigate your options.
+Plus, in this competitive landscape, chances are that your peers are already updating their ERP systems, and you want to stay relevant.

-Identify the limitations of your current system
+Step one: Identify the limitations of your current system

 Here are three signs that it might be time to replace your legacy system and implement new software:

 Has your current system kept up with you as you’ve as grown and added more staff, clients, and business processes or entered into new lines of business or markets?
 An ERP solution should allow your company to expand while it operates and maintains everyday business processes.

 Lack of insights

 Even though ERP software offers real-time visibility of an entire business, as well as insights into the industry landscape, many companies still opt for legacy software that works independently from other systems.
 This can lead to different departments working in silos.
-Software that ties all your disparate systems together while offering data analytics and business insights is a win-win offering productivity, growth, and a competitive edge.
+Software that ties all your disparate systems together while offering data analytics and business insights is a win-win, offering productivity, growth, and a competitive edge.

 Costly legacy system